Fall 2016: Quarterly economic update

 Vancouver addressed critical issues in its housing market head-on through the introduction of specific new taxes.
 The foreign buyers tax reduced speculative real estate investment and the vacancy tax will help increase the availability or rental housing starting next year.
 These policies increase the tax burden, which reduces the demand for houses and consequently cools the market.

-In contrast, Ontario’s policies to help with affordability, such as increasing the land transfer tax refund and freezing property tax on apartment buildings reduce the tax burden, ultimately increasing the demand for houses.
+In contrast, Ontario’s policies to help with affordability, such as increasing the land transfer tax refund and freezing the property tax burden on apartment buildings, ultimately increase the demand for houses.
 If anything, these new policies will heat the market and fail to address the root cause of housing price inflation.
 Ontario must better understand the market forces driving prices in the province, and especially the GTA.
 Failure to address these forces will likely result in prices rising at an even faster rate.

 Job growth and unemployment